Brooks-Leee/Road-To-TA/README.md

 ---

-This Repo is used to record my Learning experience as a TA.
+This Repo is used to record our Learning experience as a TA.

- My main goal is to create amazing things.
+ Lwy's main goal is to create amazing things.

-Let's see what I've got !
+Let's see what We've got !

 ![IMG_20230116_184626.jpg](/Img/IMG_20230116_184626.jpg)